hectordufau/dockerfabricwizard/README.md

 ## How to deploy a chaincode (Chaincode as a Service - CCAAS)

 1. Put your whole chaincode code folder inside **chaincodes** folder (dockerfilewizard/chaincodes).
-You can use [Asset Transfer Basic chaincode-typescript folder](https://github.com/hyperledger/fabric-samples/tree/main/asset-transfer-basic/chaincode-typescript) for testing.
+You can use Asset Transfer Basic [Typescript](https://github.com/hyperledger/fabric-samples/tree/main/asset-transfer-basic/chaincode-typescript) or [Java](https://github.com/hyperledger/fabric-samples/tree/main/asset-transfer-basic/chaincode-java) for testing.

 2. Your chaincode folder **must to have** a Dockerfile file inside.